AR-Game-Project-KHEEEN/New-AR-Game/README.md

 This is an augmented reality game where you throw one wooden block at other wooden blocks to knock them down and get points.</br></br>
 You play the game through your phones camera view.</p>

+### How to Play
+* Moving the wooden block:
+  * Hold the block with your finger and move it in your direction
+* Throwing the wooden block:
+  * While holding the block, swipe your finger and release it
+* Picking up the wooden block:
+  * Hold the block with your finger and move it in your direction
+  * IF THE BLOCK GETS STUCK IN THE DISTANCE, MOVE IT SLOWLY UP AND DOWN

 ### Built With

 * [React.js](https://reactjs.org/)